Show your heart a little love this Valentine’s Day.

 Starting as early as age 30, we all begin to lose muscle mass and strength.
 However, some of us lose it more quickly due to a serious condition called sarcopenia, which becomes more common with age.
 Sarcopenia can significantly impact a person’s quality of life by reducing the ability to perform simple tasks of daily living, increasing disability, and reducing independence and increasing the need for long-term care.
 It can also lead to health problems/complications such as falls and fractures, more frequent and longer hospitalizations, more post-surgery complications, and a raised risk of death.

 Even though 10 – 20% of older adults are estimated to have sarcopenia, many individuals aren’t diagnosed or treated for the condition.
-To learn more about the facts and figures of sarcopenia visit here.
 Symptoms can include falling, muscle weakness, slow walking speed, self-reported muscle wasting, and difficulty performing normal daily activities.
 If you think you may be at risk or experiencing the symptoms of sarcopenia, you should talk to your healthcare professional.
 You can also learn more about your risk by

 taking the SARC-F short questionnaire.